corda/corda/docs/source/design/corda-gradle-plugin-v2/corda-testing.md

 Note: The network descriptions can also be used by the driver tests, to optimize tests.
 Multiple tests can use the same network without tearing it down.
 The limitation is that tests must assume they don't run on an empty database.
-Nothing should stop a test creating a new fresh node and adding it to the network and then tearing that down.
+But nothing should stop a test from creating a new fresh node and adding it to the network and then only tearing that down.

 ## Changes to the Driver framework